 Does your Main Character Change or Remain Steadfast?
 A lot of writers think a character must Change in order to grow.
 This is simply not true.
 Characters can also grow in their Resolve.
 In that case, they Remain Steadfast as they must grow stronger in stronger in their beliefs in order to hold out against increasingly powerful obstacles.

-Regardless of whether your Main Character changes or not, how does he or she get there?
+Yet regardless of whether your Main Character changes or not, how does he or she get to that final disposition?
 Does your character simply flip a switch at the end of the story?
 Or does he or she grapple with and grieve over the issue right up to the moment of truth?

-In fact, there are a quite a number of different dramatic pathways by which a Main Character can arrive at the moment of truth.
-The more you have in your writer’s bag of tricks, the more dramatic variety you can bring to your characters’ journeys.
+In fact, there are a quite a number of different dramatic pathways by which a Main Character can arrive at the end of his or her arc.
+And the more f them you have in your writer’s bag of tricks, the more dramatic variety you can bring to your characters’ journeys.
 Let’s look at a few of your options….

 1. The Steady Freddy